maxtroeger/linux-dotfiles/README.md

 # Dotfiles
 ---

-My public dotfiles and scripts
+The dotfiles and scripts I maintain for use with suckless tools.

+Here's a list of programs I recommend:
+* Add
+* These
+* Later